How Earned Media Drives AI Citations: Why 86% of Publications Never Get Cited

 AuthorityTech's visibility audit runs this analysis across the AI engines relevant to your category.
 The output shows which publications currently drive citation share in your space, which ones are within reach for earned media, and what the distribution pattern looks like for brands that have already cleared the citation eligibility threshold.

-How does earned media drive AI search visibility?
+How does earned media drive AI citations?

 Why do some publications get far more AI citations than others?